North Hunterdon High School: History

-Clifford G. Singley was the school's first principal and the football field was named in his honor.
+G. Clifford Singley was the school's first principal and the football field was named in his honor in 1972.

+In October 1972, voters of High Bridge agreed to place the borough's high school students at North Hunterdon Regional High.
+High Bridge High School in High Bridge School District closed in 1973.
+In 1975, Voorhees High opened, relieving North Hunterdon High.
+Students in the following areas, except for incoming 12th graders (seniors), were reassigned to Voorhees High: Califon, High Bridge, Lebanon Township, and Tewksbury Township.

+Prior to 2014, Clinton Town students were zoned to North Hunterdon High, after which Clinton and Glen Gardner residents were given the option to select which high school they wished to attend.

 Awards, recognition and rankings

 For the 2001–02 school year, North Hunterdon High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 623rd in the nation among participating public high schools and 48th among schools in New Jersey.

 In the 2011 "Ranking America's High Schools" issue by The Washington Post, the school was ranked 23rd in New Jersey and 759th nationwide.
 The school was ranked 654th nationwide, the 19th-highest in New Jersey, in Newsweek magazine's 2010 rankings of America's Best High Schools.
 In Newsweek's May 22, 2007, issue, ranking the country's top high schools, North Hunterdon High School was listed in 587th place, the 11th-highest ranked school in New Jersey.

 The school was the 45th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 66th in the state of 328 schools in 2012, after being ranked 60th in 2010 out of 322 schools listed.
 The magazine ranked the school 43rd in 2008 out of 316 schools.
 The school was ranked 37th in the magazine's September 2006 issue, which included 316 schools across the state.
 Schooldigger.com ranked the school tied for 36th out of 381 public high schools statewide in its 2011 rankings (an increase of 7 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (93.0%) and language arts literacy (98.6%) components of the High School Proficiency Assessment (HSPA).

 In 2016, U.S. News & World Report ranked North Hunterdon as the 39th best high school in New Jersey and 895th in the nation.

 In 2019, North Hunterdon High School announced that their yearbook, Regis, won first place in the American Scholastic Press Association's annual yearbook competition and second place (Silver Award) from the Garden State Scholastic Press Association's annual yearbook contest.